Spousal support is not an automatic right associated with a breakdown of the marriage.

 The simplest way to initiate spousal support is by way of a separation

-agreement under the guidance of an Ontario family law lawyer.
-Lawyers
+agreement under the guidance of a family lawyer.
+Lawyers use specialized

-use specialized software to calculate spousal support obligations that
+software to calculate spousal support obligations that contemplate both

 Q: How is spousal support calculated?

 The Spousal Support Advisory Guidelines serve as a starting point for quantum